JeffreyBenjaminBrown/hode/README.md

-See below for how to install.
+Skip to the end of this README for how to install.

 # There are video introductions